 The programme has been very active at an international level, with an extensive network of schools in Europe, Asia, Australia, New Zealand and the US.
-More than half of our students spend at least one semester studying abroad.
+More than half of its students spend at least one semester studying abroad.

-In addition, we have a regular influx of internationally renowned visiting lecturers and critics.
+In addition, it has a regular influx of internationally renowned visiting lecturers and critics.
 Among our recent visitors were David Chipperfield, Willam Curtis, Kenneth Frampton, David Leatherbarrow, Elias Torres, Aurelio Galfetti, Jan Olav Jensen, Peter St. John, Tod Williams and Billie Tsien.
-This international network will continue to grow in the coming years, allowing the UCD School of Architecture to be both locally rooted and globally connected.
+This international network will continue to grow in the coming years, allowing the School to be both locally rooted and globally connected.